KLFD9/scraptoon/README.md

 - Personalized recommendations via `/api/recommendations` with local caching.

 - Unit tests verify favorites persistence and recommendation caching.
+- Tests for `useFavorites` wrap the hook with `FavoritesProvider` to mirror app usage.
 - Favorites loaded from `localStorage` on initial render prevent empty favorites pages and ensure your list persists across sessions.
 - Recently read manga IDs stored in the `reading_history` cookie (last 20).